Ecuador uses refrigerated containers as morgues as pandemic deaths are shot

 GUAYAQUIL, Ecuador, Apr 4 (.) – The Government of Ecuador began to use refrigerated containers as temporary morgues due to the increasing number of deaths that are exceeding the capacity of hospitals in Guayaquil, epicenter of the coronavirus in the Andean country.

-Ecuador confirmed on Saturday that some 318 people have died of contagion and suspicion of coronavirus, but President Lenín Moreno has said that the official record “falls short” and collected up to 100 corpses a day.
+Ecuador confirmed on Saturday that some 318 people have died of contagion and suspected coronavirus, but President Lenín Moreno has said that the official record “falls short” and as many as 100 bodies are being collected a day.

 The city mayor’s office said it delivered three refrigerated containers to the government.
 On Friday he donated one of about 12 meters, the largest that exists, to the Police Criminalistics Laboratory to “house the bodies of people who are currently being collected in the city.”